Sc00bz/bcrypt-done-correctly/README.md

 # bcrypt HMAC
-Before you use you need to look at the "TODO"s in bcrypthmac.php and bcrypthmackeys.php.
+If it can, using bcrypthmac.php for the first time will create a new random key in bcrypthmackeys.php.

 # Algorithm
 ```